MicrosoftDocs/ATADocs/ATPDocs/persistence-privilege-escalation-alerts.md

 **Severity**: High

 **Description**:
-Every user object in Active Directory has groups they belong to.
-Attackers will try to add or remove permissions from account they manage to get access to.
-Microsoft Defender for Identity will trigger this alert for any change performed against a pre-configured [honeytoken user](classic-manage-sensitive-honeytoken-accounts.md)
+In Active Directory, each user is a member of one or more groups.
+After gaining access to an account, attackers may attempt to add or remove permissions from it.
+Microsoft Defender for Identity triggers an alert whenever there is a change made to a preconfigured [honeytoken user account](classic-manage-sensitive-honeytoken-accounts.md).

 **Learning period**: